poritsky/fountain-sublime-text/README.md

 Note that `Fountain.tmlanguage` supports much more of the syntax, but `Fountain Classic.tmTheme` only calls on the elements listed above using their custom scopes.

+## Keyboard Shortcuts ##

+There are a few included keyboard shortcuts to make writing your script easier.

+* `*`, `**`, `(` and `[` - Wrap selected text with asterisks (single for italics, double for bold) parentheses or brackets as needed.
+* ^⌘n (control + command + n) - Note: If triggered with nothing selected will start a new Fountain formatted note (`[[This is a note.]]`).
+If triggered on selected text it will wrap it with double brakcets as a Fountain note.
+* ^/ (control + /) - Boneyard: If triggered with nothing selected will start a new Fountain Boneyard section (`/*This is the boneyard*/`).
+If triggered on selected text it will wrap it in Boneyard formatting.

+## Snippets ##

+The current Fountain for Sublime Text package includes three snippets of varying usefulness.
+All are triggered from the Sublime Text's Command Pallette (⌘⇧P) by searching for them by name.

+* **Title Page**: Creates a stock title page according to the Fountain syntax.
+Hitting `tab` after filling out each line will move the cursor to the following line.
+* **Save the Cat**: An outline in Fountain format based on Blake Snyder's [book of the same name](http://amzn.to/UMpfWi).
+* **int**: Creates an interior scene heading with the cursor placed just after "INT.".
+Pressing `tab` will move the cursor past the hyphen to fill out the scene's time (DAY, NIGHT, etc.).
+(Honestly you're better off just typing out your scene heading.)

 ## Customizations ##

 The `Fountain.sublime-settings` files contains a number of customizations to make Sublime Text 2 a bit more writer friendly.

-It also defaults to using `Fountain Classic.tmTheme` for syntax highlighting.
-This is a take on the included `Mac Classic` theme but using Fountain specific scopes.
-This isn't the most elegant solution, but it works for now.
+Currently it defaults to `Fountain Byworded Light.tmTheme` for syntax highlighting.
+This is a customized version of Philip Belesky's excellent ["Byworded" theme](https://github.com/philipbelesky/Byworded), itself based on the colors found in [Byword](http://bywordapp.com), a Mac OS X Text Editor. `Fountain Byworded Dark.tmtheme` is also included as a light on dark option.

+The package also includes a custom version of the `Mac Classic` theme called `Fountain Classic.tmtheme` and Chris Kempson's Tomorrow night theme (`Fountain Tomorrow Night.tmtheme`).

-In general Color Schemes will need to be customized with Fountain specific scopes which is why I'm including this relatively bare theme.
+In general Color Schemes will need to be customized with Fountain specific scopes.
+Use the provided themes as a guide for making your own.

 ## What Doesn't Work? ##